miquels/webnis/webnis-pam/README.md

-# libpam-webnis
+# webnis-pam

 PAM module for Linux that authenticates against a HTTP server.

 The PAM module itself does not actually speak HTTP.
-It connects over a local UNIX socket to the webnisd daemon, and it talks a simple line-based protocol on that socket.
-The webnisd daemon is responsible for connecting to the HTTP backend server, sending the request , and receiving/decoding the JSON response.
+It connects over a local UNIX socket to the webnis-bind daemon, and it talks a simple line-based protocol on that socket.
+The webnis-bind daemon is responsible for connecting to the HTTPS backend server, sending the request , and receiving/decoding the JSON response.

-The line based protocol between the module and webnisd is like:
+The line based protocol between the module and webnis-bind is like:

 ```
 >> PAM 1.0